Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: Introduction

+We prove in this note that the multiplicative structure of Christoffel deformations of orthogonal polynomial ensembles carries on to more general determinantal point processes.
+Our method is essentially by approximation of the models in consideration by orthogonal polynomial ensembles.
+However, since from \cite{bufetovconditional} we know that any determinantal point process on the real line is approximated by orthogonal polynomial ensemble in a particular sense, we hope to establish the existence and the explicit descritption of Christoffel deformations of determinantal point processes in full generality in a future work; this method has already been fruitful in order to prove the Giambelli compatibility of determinantal point processes in \cite{bufetovlazag}.\\

+Besides being a natural deformation of a point process, there are two directions in which Christoffel deformations have applications: characteristic polynomials and Palm measures.
+Let us also mention that Christoffel deformations have been considered in \cite{bufetovqiupickrell} in order to describe the ergodic decomposition of inifinite Hua-Pickrell measures.\\

+The study of charcteristic polynomials of random matrices has connections with number theory, see for example \cite{keatingsnaith} or the more recent paper \cite{chhaibinajnudel}.
+In \cite{baikdeiftstrahov}, explicit formulas for averages of products and ratios of characteristic polynomials of random matrices are obtained by the formalism of Christoffel deformations.

-Such deformations have been considered e.g. in \cite{bufetovqiupickrell} in order to describe the ergodic decomposition of inifinite Hua-Pickrell measures, and also in \cite{baikdeiftstrahov} in connection with averages of characteristic polynomials of random matrices, the study of the latter having connections with number theory, see for exemple \cite{keatingsnaith}.
-There are lots of studies of averages (or more generally moments) of characteristic polynomials in the contiuous setting.
+There are lots of studies of averages or more generally moments of characteristic polynomials in the continuous setting.
 For the discrete one, in \cite{giambelli}, the authors develop the notion of \textit{Giambelli compatible point processes} which provides a suitable formalism in the study of characteristic polynomials of general point processes.
-Among others, the authors show that the $z$-measures are Giambelli compatible, which means that characteristic polynomials of these processes are well defined and involve determinatal formulas.
-However, we were not able to perform the limit transition to the process with the Gamma kernel by means of this formalism, which is one reason why we consider Christoffel deformations of the $z$-measures : they lead to a deformation of the process with the Gamma kernel and thus give a meaning of characteristic polynomial of this ensemble.
-Thus, rather than directly studying characteristic polynomials, from which formulas for the correlations can be obtained (see \cite{fyodorovstrahov1}, \cite{fyodorovstrahov2}, \cite{borodinstrahov}, and \cite{giambelli}), we go the reverse way and study Christoffel deformations of these processes.
-Direct information on the characteristic polynomials of our processes of interest can be obtained from formulas from \cite{baikdeiftstrahov}, \cite{fyodorovstrahov1} or \cite{fyodorovstrahov2}.\\
+Among others, the authors show that the $z$-measures are Giambelli compatible, which means that characteristic polynomials of these processes are well defined and involve determinantal formulas.